xirixiz/homeassistant-afvalwijzer/README.md

   sensor:
     - platform: afvalwijzer
       provider: mijnafvalwijzer        (required, default = mijnafvalwijzer) either choose mijnafvalwijzer or afvalstoffendienstkalender
       api_token: None                  (required, default = None) can only be requested/provided by the provider!
+However they are NOT giving one!
       zipcode: 1111AA                  (required, default = 1111AA)
       housenumber:  11                 (required, default = 11)
       suffix: None                     (optional, default = None)